Welcome P.E.O.s! Please log in to access our website.

 Women helping women reach for the stars

-332 local chapters and more than 12,000 members strong in Missouri!
+More than 300 local chapters and 12,000 members strong in Missouri!

 The P.E.O.
 Sisterhood is an international philanthropic organization where women celebrate the advancement of women and motivate women to achieve their highest aspirations.
 We help educate women through scholarships, grants, awards, loans, and stewardship of Cottey College in Nevada, Missouri.